nickleefly/odw/readme.md

 > use following script to generate insert script for genres_movies table
 > `select concat('insert into genres_movies select id, ', id, ' from movies m where m.', genre , ' = 1;') from genres;`

+# step to run application

+---
+for convenient I exported the database into sql/odw.sql
+---

+## copy `configs/env-sample.js` into `configs/env.js`, change your database password
 ## run `npm install` in project directory

 ## run `npm start`